-The following is a brief summary of the material analyses performed by Lazard in connection with rendering its written opinion, dated as of March , 1994.
+The following is a brief summary of the material analyses performed by Lazard in connection with rendering its written opinion, dated as of March 16, 1994.
 Lazard utilized substantially the same financial analyses in preparing its oral opinion to the Company's Board of Directors on November 30, 1993.

 Derivation of Equity Bank's Normalized Earnings.
-Equity Bank's historical and projected consolidated stand-alone statements of income include interest income from certain affiliated Receivable Financing transactions, non-interest revenues associated with the Equity Tower Loan, gains on the sale of the OREO, and rental income generated by the Retained Corporations relating to the Transferred Assets.
+Equity Bank's historical and projected consolidated stand-alone statements of income include interest income associated with the Receivables, non-interest revenues associated with the Equity Tower Loan, gains on the sale of the OREO, and rental income generated by the Retained Corporations relating to the Transferred Assets.
 Lazard adjusted Equity Bank's earnings to remove these revenues since under the Acquisition Agreement, the Company will purchase the Retained Assets, the Receivables, and the Retained Corporations from Equity Bank.
-Lazard made a related pro forma adjustment to credit Equity Bank's interest income for a 6% yield on the theoretical reinvestment of cash of approximately [\$85.9] million received from the sale of the Retained Assets and the Retained Corporations and [\$29.4] million for the repurchase of the accounts receivable sold to Equity Bank under the Receivable Financing.
+Lazard made a related pro forma adjustment to credit Equity Bank's interest income for a 6% yield on the theoretical reinvestment of proceeds received by Equity Bank from the sale of the Retained Assets, the Receivables and the Retained Corporations.
 Lazard further adjusted Equity Bank's earnings to eliminate the effect of certain non-recurring items which would either be eliminated due to purchase accounting adjustments or whose value was separately determined.
 These adjustments included goodwill amortization and the accretion of a discount relating to and gains on the sale of a portfolio of purchased loans.

-As a result of the adjustments discussed above, Lazard calculated Equity Bank's normalized pre-tax income for the year ended December 31, 1993, to be \$7.5 million, versus \$8.2 million reported by Equity Bank in its internal stand-alone financial statements.
-Lazard calculated normalized pretax income for the year ending December 31, 1994 (based on estimates prepared by management of Equity Bank) to be \$5.6 million, versus management's estimated figure of \$5.7 million.
+As a result of the adjustments discussed above, Lazard calculated Equity Bank's normalized pre-tax income for the year ended December 31, 1993, to be \$7.5 million, versus \$8.5 million reported by Equity Bank in its internal stand-alone financial statements.
+Lazard calculated normalized pre-tax income for the year ending December 31, 1994 (based on estimates prepared by management of Equity Bank) to be \$5.6 million, versus management's estimated figure of \$5.7 million.
 Since the value of Equity Bank's net operating loss carryforwards also was determined separately (together with the adjustments referred to in the preceding paragraph, the "Valuation Adjustment"), and in order to facilitate comparisons, Lazard applied a tax rate of 38% to the normalized pre-tax income figures.
 This resulted in fully-taxed net income ("Normalized Earnings") of \$4.6 million and \$3.5 million for the year ended December 31, 1993, and estimated for the year ending December 31, 1994, respectively.
 The Valuation Adjustment was calculated based on financial information relating to Equity Bank provided to Lazard by the managements of the Company and Equity Bank, which information Lazard did not independently verify.